-There are several factors that determine how much a cartridge case will stretch and/or completely separate when fired in a black powder cartridge rifle (BPCR).
+There are several factors that determine if a cartridge case will stretch and/or completely separate when fired in a BPCR.
 But before jumping into a discussion on case stretching, a few terms need to be defined.
-One is headspace, which is defined by the Sporting Arms and Ammunition Manufacturers Institute (SAAMI) as “The distance from the face of the closed breech of a firearm to the surface in the chamber on which the cartridge case rests”.
-I prefer the definition found in Speer’ s reloading manual, which is “The distance from the surface of the barrel or chamber that positions the cartridge and prevents its further forward movement into the chamber, to the face of the bolt or breechblock”.
-Therefore, in full agreement with both definitions, the headspace of a rimmed cartridge rifle is measured from the face of the bolt or breechblock to the bottom of the “rim seat”, which stops the cartridge from moving forward.
+One is headspace, defined by the Sporting Arms and Ammunition Manufacturers Institute (SAAMI) as “The distance from the face of the closed breech of a firearm to the surface in the chamber on which the cartridge case rests”.
+I prefer the definition found in Speer’ s reloading manual, “The distance from the surface of the barrel or chamber that positions the cartridge and prevents its further forward movement into the chamber, to the face of the bolt or breechblock”.
+Therefore, in full agreement with both definitions, the headspace of a rimmed cartridge rifle is measured from the face of the bolt or breechblock to the bottom of the “rim seat” which stops the cartridge from moving forward.

 So what about case stretching in straight wall ammo?
 Cartridges with straight-wall rimmed cases also headspace on the front of the case rim.
-With no shoulder, there's less forward pressure on the case walls and less stretching forces on the case, again assuming the chamber wall is not excessively lubricated and the inside walls of the case was clean prior to loading.
-Properly cleaned BPCR straight wall cases may stretch slightly, but generally it won’t be much unless the cases are relatively long, which can bring other factors mentioned earlier into play.
+With no shoulder there's less forward pressure on the case walls and less stretching forces on the case, again assuming the chamber wall is not excessively lubricated and the inside walls of the case was clean prior to loading.
+Properly cleaned BPCR straight wall cases may stretch slightly but generally it won’t be much unless the cases are relatively long, bringing other factors mentioned earlier into play.
 For example, assuming similar loading techniques, a .45-110 or .45-120 case is more likely to stretch than is a .45-70 or .40-65 case.
 The stretching forces on the case will increase due to the added friction between the longer case and longer powder column, especially if the powder is tightly compressed.

 Consider the following situation.
 The inside of the case is corroded or has not been properly cleaned of powder fouling.
-A tight fitting poly wad is used to separate the powder from the bullet.
-The wad is used with a compression die to highly compress the powder.
+A tight fitting poly wad was used to separate the powder from the bullet.
+Once the wad was inserted a compression die was used to highly compress the powder.
 The cartridge case has a cannelure and the bullet is crimped in place.
 The rifle chamber wall has been cleaned and oiled and the shooter forgot to remove most of the lube with a dry patch; or excess moisture has accumulated due to the aggressive use of a poorly fitting blow tube.
-As the cartridge fires and chamber pressure increases, the forward portion of the yet to be ignited irregular-shaped, hard black powder granules are forced against and tightly grip the dirty case wall.
+As the cartridge fires and chamber pressure increases, the forward portion of the yet to be ignited irregular-shaped hard black powder granules are forced against and tightly grip the dirty case wall.
 Due to increased compression the already tight poly wad tries to expand further and tightly grips the dirty case wall.
 The bullet fully expands before it starts to move forward, forcing the case neck into full contact with the chamber and increasing neck tension.
-The crimped bullet adds to the friction inside the case neck and mouth.
+The bullet crimp adds to the friction inside the case neck and mouth.
 Under these conditions it should not come as a surprise that the case stretches or the case neck separates at the cannelure and is pulled into the bore by the bullet.